TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

   conservative choice, since "don't lose what the user just typed" is safer than the alternative.

-The eye-icon button toggles the visibility of what the user has typed in the field — useful for verifying a freshly entered value before clicking Update.
 The stored value is never revealed by this toggle (or by anything else in the form), because the stored value is never rendered into the form's HTML to begin with.